 Can vibrate a little

-A versatile and efficient kitchen microwave that is very low maintenance and perfect for singles, students and couples.
+A versatile and efficient kitchen microwave that is very low maintenance and perfect for singles, students, and couples.
 It delivers 700 Watts of power but has a very small footprint with an internal area of 0.7 cubic feet.
-You get the convenience of choosing from 10 power settings or you can simply select one of the six quick cook modes for the most commonly cooked items.
+You get the convenience of choosing from 10 power settings or you can simply select one of the six quick-cook modes for the most commonly cooked items.
 This allows you to cook things like popcorn and baked potato with a touch of a button.

 The turntable measures 9.5 inches in diameter and is made from tempered glass.
 It also has an LED digital clock which you can also use as a handy kitchen timer.
-For your peace of mind, it has a child lock function.

 700 Watts of power